I cannot believe I have yet to share my Homemade Iced Lemon Loaf Recipe!

 Preheat oven to 350 degrees F.

 In a large bowl, combine eggs, sugar, and yogurt and whisk until smooth.
 Drizzle in oil and continue whisking.
-Add lemon zest, extract and juice and continue to whisk.
+Add lemon zest, juice and extract; continue to whisk.
 Add flour, baking powder, and salt.
 Whisk for about one minute until fully combined.
 Do not overmix.
 Pour the batter into your loaf pan and smooth the top.
 Bake for 50 minutes or until a toothpick inserted in the center comes out clean.
-Allow the loaf to cool in the loaf pan for about an hour.
-Then remove loaf from the pan and allow it to cool on a wire rack for another hour or 2 until completely cooled.
+Allow the loaf to cool in the loaf pan to cool completely.
+Gently remove the loaf from the pan once cooled and allow it to rest on a wire rack for another hour or 2 until completely cooled.

 For the Glaze:

-In a small bowl, add the icing sugar.
+In a small bowl, add the confectioners' sugar.
 Slowly mix in the lemon juice and continually stir until smooth.
 Evenly drizzle glaze over bread.
 Allow glaze to set and dry before slicing.

 This lemon loaf is the best thing you’re going to eat and make this weekend.